sensorvault/SensorVault.github.io/faqs.md

 Most sessions are 15–45 minutes.
 Sessions longer than 60 minutes may cause device thermal throttling.
 The app shows session length and storage usage during recording.
 ## Will UNI drain my battery?
 Yes — extended use of camera, depth sensor, and GPS will drain the battery noticeably (typical: 25–35% per hour).
 We recommend using a battery pack for longer sessions.
+## How do I keep my phone safe during walks?
+Mount the phone securely on the walker or cart using a vibration-damped mount.
+Quad Lock motorcycle mounts or similar are recommended.
+Loose mounts cause data quality issues and risk damage to the phone.
+## Is there an IRB protocol covering this?
+We are working with Northeastern's IRB to establish an approved research protocol.
+For now, UNI is distributed only to researchers and collaborators operating under their own institutional approvals.
+We do not currently solicit data contributions from members of the public.
+## Who is responsible for UNI?
+UNI is developed and maintained by the RIVeR Lab at Northeastern University, under the supervision of Prof. Taşkın Padır.
+## How is this data used in publications?
+Data shared with the research team will be used for training and evaluating navigation policies.
+Aggregate results and sample trajectories may appear in academic publications.
+We will acknowledge community contributors in any dataset release.
+## Can I delete my data?
+Yes.
+All recorded sessions can be deleted from the app at any time.
+If you have shared data and later request its removal from our servers, contact us at [email] and we will remove your contributions from active datasets.